dnlgmz/dnlgmz/README.md

 Individualized Neuro-Immune Medicine.

 - I am the Founder & Director at Gomera Health Inc. <br>
-Surgical Data Science, Advanced DNA Chemistry, Nanomedicine, and AI for Autonomous Molecular Design and Digitial Pathology
+Structure and Computation for Immunoreagents, Diagnostics to Vaccines, Advanced DNA Chemistry, Deep Medicine, Surgical Data Science (SDS) and AI for Autonomous Molecular Design and Digitial Pathology

 - I am the Founder & Board Chair at <a href=https://gomewritings.org>Gome Writings </a>(nonprofit) <br>
 "Writing Genomes"